-Summar у This course is designed to introduce students to the statistical concepts, tools and methods with economic applications.
+GENERAL DESCRIPTION OF THE COURSE Summar This course is designed to introduce students to the statistical concepts, tools and methods with economic applications.
 The course covers collection, organization, analysis, interpretation, and presentation of economic data.
-A special emphasis is paid to the applications of statistica methods in current economic case studies. rse covers statistical Course objec ctives to develop students' ability to deal with masses of numerical data related to various types of social and economic activities; to provide knowledge on descriptive statistics to collect data, summarize and interpret them through numerical and graphical techniques; to master the inferential statistics to select and apply the correct statistical technique in order to make estimates or test claims about a population based on a sample; to have a proper understanding of statistical applications in Economics.
-Types of class control es and Lectures, w orkshops, consultation s.
+A special emphasis is paid to the applications of statistical methods in current economic case studies.
+Course objec tives to develop students' ability to deal with masses of numerical data related to various types of social and economic activities; to provide knowledge on descriptive statistics to collect data, summarize and interpret them through numerical and graphical techniques; to master the inferential statistics to select and apply the correct statistical technique in order to make estimates or test claims about a population based on a sample; to have a proper understanding of statistical applications in Economics.
+Types of class control Lectures, workshops, consultations.
 The course ends with a final exam.
-Term 2 Student wo Type orkload (cred e of course its) / 4 / Mandatory Lectures (hours) 32 Workshops (hours) 16 Self-study (hours) 72 Program competences GC03.
-The GC04.
-The GC09.
-The GC10.
-The ability to abs ability to app ability to lear ability to con tract thinking, analysis Iy knowledge in praction In and master modern duct research at an ap , synthesis. cal situations. knowledge. propriate level.
+Term Term 2 Student workload (credits) / Type of course 4 / Mandatory Lectures (hours) 32 Workshops (hours) Workshops (hours) 16 Self-study (hours) 72 Program GC03.
+The ability to abstract thinking, analysis, synthesis.
+GC04.
+The ability to apply knowledge in practical situations.
+GC09.
+The ability to learn and master modern knowledge.
+GC10.
+The ability to conduct research at an appropriate level.